Arminmow/weather-dashboard-nadin-soft/README.md

 Also, since the API is free, the forecast length might vary — some locations may not have a full 14-day forecast available, and you might see fewer days of data depending on the location.

+# ⚠️Network Issues Notice

+WeatherAPI **might not work** on some networks because, well...
+Iran.
+If it seems you can’t get the data, try switching your network or using a VPN.
+This isn’t something I can control , just how it is with external services and network restrictions.

 ### Average Monthly Temperature Calculation

 Since WeatherAPI don’t give us historical data, I’m pulling daily temps from `archive-api.open-meteo.com` for the past year.
 Then, I crunch those numbers to get average temps for each month.